-iOS 6 scales to 1136x640 resolution with five rows of apps in iOS SimulatorAlex Wagner - Senior News Editor
+iOS 6 scales to 1136x640 resolution with five rows of apps in iOS SimulatorAlex Wagner - Editorial Director of News and Content

 Rumors have been flying about the next iPhone's display, with reports that it may be taller than the screen found on the current iPhone and feature a resolution of 1136x640.
 Today those claims got a bit more support, as it's been discovered that Apple's own iOS Simulator app plays pretty nicely with that resolution.
 9to5 Mac accessed the iOS Simulator and tweaked it to run at 1136x640, and while iOS 5.1 displayed a stretched out version of the four-row home screen that iOS users are accustomed to, loading up iOS 6 at that resolution shows five rows of app icons.
 The site also notes that the simulator won't show five rows at resolutions other than 1136x640, instead displaying them in an "iPad-like home screen layout."